LaunchCodeEducation/lchs/src/chapters/databases/db-tables.rst

 ----------------------------

-Imagine you visit the website for your local library, which uses a program to operate the online catalog.
+Imagine you visit the website for your local library, which uses a program for the online catalog.
 To find a book, you can search for its title, the author, a keyword, etc. Given the huge number of books available, the library database stores a massive amount of information.
 How is this organized?
-Let's consider one possibility.

-Assume that the database uses one table, called ``Books``.
-Each row corresponds to one title, and the columns include things like the author's name, the publication date, the number of pages, a short summary, whether the book is available or checked out, etc. This seems fine, until we need consider data that users might want to know, but that doesn't relate to an actual title.
+Imagine a single table where each row corresponds to one book.
+The columns would include things like the title, the author's name, the author's biography, the publication date, the number of pages, a short summary, whether the book is available or checked out, etc.

-For example, let's day we want to read an author's biography.
-Where would we put that information in the table?
-We could add a column called ``Author Bio``.
-However, now we've got to repeat that information for every book the author has written.
-We're making extra copies of the same data in our storage space!

-Also, what if we want to see a list of books an author has written?
-We could write some code to loop through the ``Books`` table and find any title written by the individual.
-Since there are thousands of books in the database, the search will take time.
-In fact, even if an author only has one book, we'd still need to search through ALL of the table rows to make sure.
-That is not very efficient.

-The answer to these issues is to save multiple tables in the same database.
-For our library, this could include tables for ``Authors``, ``New Arrivals``, ``Science Fiction``, and yes, ``Books``.
-Each table contains data that relates only to one idea.
-The authors' names and biographies stay in one table, and this remains separate from any book details.

-A key piece to the idea of using multiple tables is to create links between them.
-We call these links *relationships*.

-Instead of duplicating data values, adding relationships between tables lets us keep ONE copy of the information.
-If we need information about an author, the program can retrieve it by following a link between the ``Books`` and ``Authors`` tables.
+Stuffing all of the data into one place is inefficient!
+Think about how often an author's biography would be repeated.
+There is no need to record any piece of information more than once.

+A better approach is to store multiple tables in the same database.
+Each one stores information relating to just one topic.
+For the library, this could include tables like ``Authors``, ``History``, ``Science Fiction``, ``eBooks``, etc. This avoids duplicate entries.
+We store an author's name and bio ONE time, regardless of how many books they have written.

 .. index::
    single: database; relational

+Once we have multiple tables saved in a database, the next step is to create links between them.
+We call these links *relationships*.
 **Relational databases** store data in a series of connected tables.
-Relational databases provide flexibility for both expansion of the database and modification of the relationships between the tables as things change.
+For example, imagine we look up a science fiction title and want information about the author.
+The ``Science Fiction`` table does NOT contain this data.
+However, it does have a *relationship* to the ``Authors`` table.
+The catalog program can follow the link between the two tables and retrieve the desired data.
+Since multiple book titles can link to the same author, we only need to store the writer's data one time.

+Not only can we identify the author from a title search, we can also use the writer's name to retrieve a list of all of their books.
+By connecting tables together in this way, relational databases provide efficiency and flexibility.
+If we update an author's biography, we only need to do that once in the ``Authors`` table.
+Anything that links to the table can access the new information.

 .. todo:: Diagram of a DB table relationship (e.g. author info vs. book info).